 This blog post is part of Pacific's Heating and Cooling Series.

 A thermostat has two essential functions: to switch the heating or air conditioning on and off to maintain the temperature you want and to report your home’s current temperature.
 Most modern thermostats are digital, although some homes have bimetallic thermostats with manual temperature controls on top.
 Many modern modern thermostats allow you to program temperatures throughout the day for the optimal balance of comfort and energy savings.

 Digital thermostats check the home’s temperature through digital sensors or semiconductor devices.
 Some of these devices are similar to glass tube thermometers, which use mercury or other expandable substances to judge the temperature.
 These non-moving parts are highly accurate, and they’re often less prone to breaking than older thermostats that use moveable parts.
-Of course, all machines are prone to error, so it’s important to check any thermostat's accuracy to ensure your continued comfort.
+Of course, all machines are prone to error, so it’s important to check any thermostat's accuracy to ensure continued comfort.

 Checking Your Thermostat’s Reading for Accuracy

 Before calling a professional, you can do a quick and easy test to gauge the accuracy of your thermostat.
 All you need is a glass tube thermometer, tape, and some soft paper (like a napkin or paper towel).
 Simply tape the thermometer (with the soft paper behind it to prevent the wall’s heat from interfering) a few feet away from the thermostat.
 Make sure that both objects are at the same height.

 After 20 minutes or so, check to see if your thermostat and thermometer show the same temperature.
 If they do, then your thermostat is likely working properly.
 If the readings don't match, your thermostat may be suffering from a number of problems.
 Certain issues like loose or frayed wiring may require the use of a professional to safely fix them, while newer models may just need a new battery if that’s the main source of power.